n0npax/lime-comb/README.md

 # Lets treat secrets like we should and don't be to nerdy

-## Why?
+## Why
-People are often afraid of `gpg` and asymmetric cryptography. `gpg` key-server doesn't validate a key ownership.
+People are often afraid of `gpg` and asymmetric cryptography.
+`gpg` key-server doesn't validate a key ownership.

 -   If you want to share secret with your teammates, but your company has no procedures

 -   If storing secret in external system like `1password` is not an option

-- If you want to share secrets in secure way and use managed key registry Here we are!
+-   If you want to share secrets in secure way and use managed key registry.
+Here we are!

 `LIME-COMB` is set of tools and services designed to make sharing secrets easy.
-Given solution aims to be an easy, still safe solution for everyone( including non technical staff)
+Given solution aims to be an easy, still safe solution for everyone(including non technical staff)

-## How?
+## How

 Lime-comb is basically public key registry and set of the tools.
 Public keys are stored in the database.
 End user can easily import existing public key and encrypt message.
 No `gpg` nor cryptography knowledge required.

 ### Public key registry (WEB)

 We believe we shouldn't reinvent wheel.
 Lime-comb key registry is secured with authorization from google(`firebase auth`).
 We believe smart people provides good solutions and we should utilize them.

 ### Command line tools

 What was the syntax for `gpg`?
 Should I use `base64` or `armour mode`?
 It's not your problem anymore, we will do it for you.
 The only thing you need to know is receiver email and message itself.

 #### Smart defaults

-We are offering flexible solution with 2 main default profiles
+We are offering flexible solution with 2 main default profiles.

-- locked (keeps private key just locally)
+-   Locked (keeps private key just locally)
-- glass-break (store prov key in `db` with access just for given user)
+-   Glass-break (store prov key in `db` with access just for given user)

 Many other configuration option can be adjusted by an user